focsiseta/MGR/README.md

 ## Most Generic Raytracer
 It's basically raytracing in one weekend (https://raytracing.github.io/books/RayTracingInOneWeekend.html), but I added the possibility to render in "Realtime" the CPU-Generated buffer.
-Some funtions are a little different from the source material because I wanted to experiment a bit
+Some functions are a little different from the source material because I wanted to experiment a bit

 ## Things to do
 Framerate it's trash, speeding up with multithreading will come in the future as well as a GPGPU implementation.